HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 Mattermost
 © 2015-2021 Mattermost, Inc.AboutPrivacyTermsHelp
 ```
-Ah, a Mattermost login page.
-I've used Mattermost in my training before, it's just like another internal Discord server.
+Ah, turns out Port 8065 is running MatterMost, and we are on the login page.
+I've used MatterMost in my training before, it's just like another internal Discord server.
 We also do a quick Searchsploit.
 ```
 hippoeug@kali:~$ searchsploit mattermost
 Exploits: No Results